Albanians in Greece: Epirus

-Historically, aside from the Cham and Souliote settlements, Albanians have also been formed communities in other areas of Epirus.
-Those Christian Albanians found in Epirus entirely identify with the Greek nation.
+Historically, aside from the Cham and Souliote settlements, Albanians have also formed communities in other areas of Epirus.
+Those Christian Albanians found in Epirus today identify with the Greek nation.
 A small community is located in the Ioannina regional unit, where they form a majority in two villages of the Konitsa district.
-Albanian communities also reside in the village of Plikati.
-Although they are sometimes called Arvanites, their dialects are part of Tosk Albanian rather than Arvanitika.
-This population speaks the Lab branch of the Albanian language.
+Albanian communities also reside in the village of Plikati of Konitsa.
+Although they are sometimes called Arvanites, their dialects are closer to the Tosk Albanian group rather than Arvanitika.